bradbeckert/ear-mob/README.md

 ---

-## Todo List:
+## Todo List - Script to Tx from Google Sheets to Squarespace:
+* Figure out Google Sheets API
   * Connect to individual spreadsheets
 * Figure out Squarespace API
+  * Connect to earmob.com
   * Create blog posts
   * Populate blog posts with spreadsheet information
 * Learn how to use `cron`